fpadula/ros_docker_dev/Readme.md

 ```

 ---
-**NOTE**

-On older ROS versions (like Melodic) you may get package installation errors.
-Just remove them from the Dockerfile and run the build process again.

----

 ### Running cointainers

+## start
-The `start` script will auto-mount either the Melodic_Projects or the Noetic_Projects (depending on the argument) on the inside the container home folder.
-Note that everytime will exit the container will be destroyed, but any changes made to the projects folders will persist.
+The `start` script will start a ROS container and auto-mount either the Melodic_Projects or the Noetic_Projects (depending on the ROS distro you're starting) inside the container's home folder.
+Note that while the container is not permanent, any changes made to the projects folders will persist.
+Everything inside the folder `dotfiles` will be copied to the container's home folder.

+The password for the container is the same as the username.

+ Running the `start` script with only the distro type as argument will start a bash shell inside the container.

 - Running ROS Noetic:
 ```console